 The TU Vienna is equipped with nearly 9,000 rooms amounting to a gross area of nearly 276,000 square meters.
 By deciding to remain at its city location The TU Vienna initiated the project TU Univercity 2015.
 In the course of this building project, which is planned to be completed by the 200th anniversary in 2015, new quality sites for research and teaching will be established and the TU-faculties will be concentrated in locations in the 4th and 6th districts as well as in a laboratory, the Science Center.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Vienna University of Technology!
+Some of these might help you to study for a Master at Vienna University of Technology!